-When toys, video games and academic curricula become redundant, or you can tell your children are becoming restless, turn to nature.
+When toys and video games become redundant, or you can tell your children are becoming restless, turn to nature.
 Create a scavenger hunt in your own backyard or walking trail by listing out things to find like a circular rock, a pink flower or a bird.
 Your children will be using their cognitive skills by properly identifying these objects and describing them to you.

-An alternative to this game is to ask your children to collect five green leaves, two.
+An alternative to this game is to ask your children to collect five green leaves, two twigs and four round pebbles so they are also working on their math skills.
 As they search for these objects, you can also explain the elements of nature and the importance of finding objects already on the ground and leaving the environment in a better state than you found it.

 A slightly more advanced scavenger hunt that older children will enjoy involves riddles to solve clues.
 It will get the brain thinking, whilst having fun at the same time!